Excision-Mail/Excision-Mail/README.md

   * spam classification and automatic learning using [Rspamd](https://rspamd.com)
   * OpenPGP support, including Web Key Service with Web Key Directory for automatic key exchange protocol

-* Very efficient
-  Recommended requirements
-    * 1 core
-    * 1GB RAM
-    * Swap enabled

-  Minimal requirements
-    * 1 core
-    * 512MB RAM

-  Turn of optional dependancies if you don't have enough computational power.

-* Easy to build and upgrade
+* Be replicable, easy and stable to build and upgrade
 There should be no differences between upgrading a previous install and starting an install from scratch, if using the same configurations for both pathways.
+The main point of ansible is to be easily replicable and result in the exact same final state, no matter what interruptions in the middle.
+AnsiMail aims to be as

+* Locally configurable
-* Allow each configuration to be overriden using user defined local configs, which are untouched over upgrades.
+Allow each configuration to be overriden using user defined local configs, which are untouched over upgrades.

 ## Architecture Goals